jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This delegation first mentality began when the steam engine powered the world's first production lines in the late 1700s.
 The clocklike movement of wheels, lathes, drills, and presses were mass-producing trains, clothes, and newspapers but still needed a lot of manpower.
 That's why throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs to become factory workers.

 Henceforth, most of Main Street worked huge machines.
 Coordinating every device, supply chain, and worker required many managers to be micro-managing task-masters.
 There was no other way to be sure all workers were organized to the strict rhythm of the production line.
-Mass-production is the reason one-sided jobs with rigid oversight became embedded in our social consciousness.
+Mass-production is the reason our society thinks one-sided jobs with rigid oversight is normal.

 In early assembly lines, supervisors even inspected toilets to be sure workers weren't lying.